pudly/schmopera-hugo/content/articles/spotlight-on-jennifer-davis.md

 lastmod = "2017-06-26T21:51:00-06:00"
 preamble = "Irish-born, London-based soprano [Jennifer Davis](/scene/people/jennifer-davis/) is a Jette Parker Young Artist at the [Royal Opera House](/scene/people/royal-opera-house/), and she's currently in the middle of a run of [*Mitridate, re di Ponto* at Covent Garden](http://www.roh.org.uk/productions/mitridate-re-di-ponto-by-graham-vick) (onstage until July 7).
-Roles like Donna Anna (*Don Giovanni*), the Governess (*The Turn of the Screw*), and Adina (*L'elisir d'amore*) keep Davis busy onstage, and she first caught our attention as Ifigenia in Handel's [*Oreste*](/in-review-the-jette-parker-young-artists-present-oreste/) at Wilton's Music Hall.\n\nDavis comes by music honestly; she chats about being surrounded by music and singing in her youth, and the undeniable love she has developed for opera and the stage." publishDate = "2017-06-26T21:21:00-06:00" short_description = "\"Honestly, I think that most of my learning has taken place in a rehearsal room.
-It's there that you get to explore yourself and you also gain so much from your colleagues; their input cannot be emphasised enough.
-The conversations you have in those spaces are where a lot of my own self-discovery and development have taken place.\"" slug = "spotlight-on-jennifer-davis" title = "Spotlight on: Jennifer Davis"
+Roles like Donna Anna (*Don Giovanni*), the Governess (*The Turn of the Screw*), and Adina (*L'elisir d'amore*) keep Davis busy onstage, and she first caught our attention as Ifigenia in Handel's [*Oreste*](/in-review-the-jette-parker-young-artists-present-oreste/) at Wilton's Music Hall.\n\nDavis comes by music honestly; she chats about being surrounded by music and singing in her youth, and the undeniable love she has developed for opera and the stage." publishDate = "2017-06-26T21:21:00-06:00" short_description = "&quot;Honestly, I think that most of my learning has taken place in a rehearsal room.
+It&#039;s there that you get to explore yourself and you also gain so much from your colleagues; their input cannot be emphasised enough.
+The conversations you have in those spaces are where a lot of my own self-discovery and development have taken place.&quot;" slug = "spotlight-on-jennifer-davis" title = "Spotlight on: Jennifer Davis"
 +++